 - What is an Umbrella/Excess Liability Policy and describe coverage provided?

 - What is underlying coverage and SIR in Umbrellas?

 - Describe the following Liability Policies and who needs them:

-- o Professional Liability
+- Professional Liability

-- o Directors and Officers Liability
+- Directors and Officers Liability

 - o Employee Benefits

-- o Employment Practices Liability
+- Employment Practices Liability

 - What conditions must be met before coverage can be placed in the surplus lines market?

 - Who are the three parties to a surety bond?

 - What three criteria do bond underwriters use to determine if they will provide a bond to a principal?

 - Discuss the following types of bonds:

-- o Contract bonds
+- Contract bonds

 - Name three types of contract bonds.

-- o License and permit bonds
+- $\,\circ\,$ License and permit bonds

-- o Judicial bonds
+- Judicial bonds

 - Explain the Aircraft Hull coverage.

 - What are the Major Coverages under Ocean Marine Insurance?

 - What is Protection and Indemnity (P&I)

 - Who is eligible for Flood Insurance?